 You’ll learn how your managers are doing.
 There’s an old phrase, “People quit their boss, not their job.”
-During an exit interview, you may learn that you or your managers are too overbearing or have poor management styles that have crept into other areas of the business.
+During an exit interview, you may learn that you or other leadership are too overbearing or have poor management styles.
+Read also: How to Be a Better Manager: 8 Areas to Improve

-You’ll discover whether your employees are confident in your business.
-You might learn that your employees are losing confidence in your business.
+You’ll discover whether your employees are confident in you.
+You might learn that your team doesn’t think your company will be around much longer.

-You’ll learn whether there are employee growth opportunities.
-Employees often leave because they don’t feel like there are enough opportunities for growth, including promotions, raises, and continuing education.
+You’ll learn whether there are growth opportunities.
+People often leave because they don’t feel like there are enough opportunities for growth, including promotions, raises, and continuing education.

-You’ll have the opportunity to repair bridges.
-Exit interviews are an opportunity to make peace with the employee.
-By letting the employee air their grievances, you’re making sure the problems don’t escalate and that the employee doesn’t spread their negativity to other employees.
+You’ll have a chance to repair bridges.
+Exit interviews are an opportunity to make peace with your former worker.
+By letting them air their grievances, you’re making sure the problems don’t escalate.
+You can also ensure they don’t spread their negativity to other staff members.

-You’ll gather important information for changing your company.
-After the exit interview, you can make changes to address the concerns of the employee.
-The changes can include improving employee recruitment to ensure new employees are a good fit, changing the training and education programs, or working toward changing the workplace culture.
+You’ll gather valuable information for changing your company.
+After the exit interview, you can make changes to address any concerns.
+The changes can include improving recruitment to ensure new employees are a good fit, adjusting the training and education programs, or working toward changing the workplace culture.

-Schedule the interview with enough time to review the employee’s file and for the employee to collect their thoughts and prepare any questions.
-Exit interviews typically happen a week or two before or after an employee has left.
-If the employee leaves on good terms, and is willing, consider holding the exit interview a few months after they’ve left – this gives them time to compare their experiences with your company to their new position.
+Schedule the interview with enough time to review the worker’s file and for the person leaving your company to collect their thoughts and prepare any questions.
+Often, exit interviews occur a week or two before or after the team member has left.

-Choose a non-threatening location that’s away from prying eyes and ears, and explain that the employee won’t face any negative consequences for speaking honestly.
+Choose a non-threatening location that’s away from prying eyes and ears.
+Then, explain that there won’t be any negative consequences for speaking honestly.

-You’ll want to keep the conversation friendly and casual – you’re there to learn, not criticize.
+Once you’re in the interview, keep the conversation friendly and casual – you’re there to learn, not criticize.
 Try not to interrupt or be defensive, no matter what the employee says.
-The only exception would be if the employee starts naming people; try to gently steer them away from those conversations.
+If the person starts naming people, try to change the conversation to something more productive.

-Be sure to ask follow-up questions, especially if you’re unsure what the employee meant.
+Ask follow-up questions, especially if you’re unsure what the worker meant.
 You’re there as an interpreter, so give them the chance to elaborate to uncover the real problems.
+Consider asking questions like:

 What did you enjoy most about working here?